-A suite of convenience functions for exploring water data in IPython.
+A suite of convenience functions for exploring water data in a Jupyter Notebook.

 a suite of convenience functions for exploring water data in Python.